 The vendor exposition had been reduced slightly this year due to the COVID-19 outbreak, but still featured some notable attendees in Speedvagen, Rapha, Panaracer, All-City and SRAM in their capacity as neutral support.

 Although SRAM was providing neutral support, the only vehicles that would be capable of offering any assistance outside of the support zone at mile 50 would be the Red Dirt Jeep Club, who had amassed over 30 vehicles to play a pivotal role in collecting stranded riders who weren’t able to proceed.
 There were times when even the Jeeps would get stuck in the mud and would need to winch each other out!

 The Orange Seal tent contained the Allied Able of Colin Strickland which was painted in a limited edition Rapha Cycling Club paint scheme that would be released for public purchase later that evening.
-For those who saw this bike washed up and clean, it’s truly something to behold.
+For those who saw this bike washed up, cleaned and has undergone auto repair, it’s truly something to behold.
 Perhaps we may encounter an RCC member from Houston riding one shortly!
 One can hope…

 The day quickly turned to night, vendors packed up their tents, and the Mid-South IPA from Iron Monk Brewing began to flow.
 There were bands on the stage playing through the rain and even Bobby Wintle, race director and co-owner of District Bicycles, jammed out a few songs.
 A few turned into many and the rider meeting that had been scheduled for 7pm didn’t take place until closer to 8:30pm.
 Nobody minded.
 Positivity was encouraged and we all retreated to our lodging with high spirits for the long day to follow.